From fingertip to shoulder, hand therapists help with a wide variety of injuries

 At the Vancouver Hand Clinic, arthritis care is about attention to detail, compassion and experience.
 Our therapists provide a detailed assessment and subsequent individualized rehab plans which may include exercise, custom splint or bracing.
 And of course, lots of sensible advice.

-Stephanie Chung has extensive experience in arthritis management through her many years of work at Vancouver Coastal Health and also teaches relevant Masters level courses in the UBC Department of Occupation Therapy.
+Stephanie Chung has extensive experience in arthritis management through her many years of work with OASIS and the Arthritis Program at Vancouver Coastal Health.
+She also teaches Masters level arthritis courses in the UBC Department of Occupation Therapy.

 • IPAC approved Specialty Splints at the Vancouver Hand Clinic